aaron-grau/curic/html-css/projects/aa_times/README.md

 entire application and enforce the importing of these stylesheets in a particular order.

-Next check out the `colors.scss` and `fonts.scss` files.
+Check out the `colors.scss` and `fonts.scss` files.
 They define SASS variables for you to use throughout the project to style your app.
 Defining SASS variables for an app's fonts and colors make changing any of them at any point more maintainable and consistent.
+Use these given SASS variables when defining any fonts or color values.

-We won't dive any deeper into SASS throughout this project but it does provide a couple more features if you would like to [read][sass-features] about them.
-For now just note that when providing font or color values, use the given SASS variables.
+**N.B.**: We won't dive any deeper into SASS for this project but it does provide a couple more cool features!
+Read about them [here][sass-features] if you're interested.

 [sass-features]: https://github.com/rails/sass-rails#features